almachelouche/middleman/content/email/AU/eNews/013/0-6 months.md

 color='darkblue'

-    title = '''Engine and Oil Health 101''' copy = '''Your car's engine is the most important part of your car.
-It is the heart of your car, the component that help your car run smoothly.
-Click below to watch to learn how to keep your engine performing at its best and make sure your engine oil is okay.''' cta1_text = '''WATCH NOW'''
+    title = '''Engine and Oil Health 101''' copy = '''What’s the most important part of your Ford vehicle?
+The engine.
+When it’s not in top health, it can affect your whole vehicle.
+So we created a quick video to help you keep your car’s engine running at its best.''' cta1_text = '''WATCH NOW'''
 	cta1_url =  '''https://youtu.be/yM6vCGm-AAQ'''
 	cta1_link_name = '''Engine and oil'''